We are part of a movement

 As we strive to become better social justice leaders, we recognize that we lead with our whole beings—not just our intellectual or professional skills.
 Serving with only part of ourselves does not allow for authentic understanding or true accompaniment.

-To develop the interior nimbleness and skill to be attentive and responsive to another requires an ability to profoundly listen to and connect with others as well as with our deepest sense of self.
+To develop the interior nimbleness and skill to be attentive and responsive to another requires an ability to profoundly listen to and connect with others as well as with our deepest sense of self and something greater.

 Healing your self, community & the world